ElGarash/guidelines/README.md

 # How to write?

-1. Keep your writings short and persuasive, and don’t use extra words → Hemingway app can help you with that.
+1. We Keep our writings short and persuasive, and don’t use extra words → Hemingway app can help with that.

-2. **_Magician’s Mark_**: Whenever you feel like writing “due to the fact that,” “as a result,” “therefore,” “for that reason,” “accordingly,” or even “because,” consider using a colon instead to make the reader ask “why”:
+2. **_Magician’s Mark_**: Whenever we feel like writing “due to the fact that,” “as a result,” “therefore,” “for that reason,” “accordingly,” or even “because,” we use a colon instead to make the reader ask “why”:

 3. **Seize** the chance to **pepper** our sentences with such verbs.
 Try swapping the underlined language for some visual and evocative action words.

-4. **That Reminds Me**: use analogies.
+4. **That Reminds Me**: we use analogies.

-5. Starting Gate: start sentences fast.
+5. **Starting Gate**: we start sentences fast.

-6. Parallels:
+6. **Parallels**:

    > Parallel structure means using the same pattern of words to show that two or more ideas have the same level of importance.
 This can happen at the word, phrase, or clause level.
 The usual way to join parallel structures is with the use of coordinating **[conjunctions](https://owl.purdue.edu/owl/general_writing/punctuation/independent_and_dependent_clauses/index.html)**  such as "and" or "or."